You’ve heard about the ‘Primerless Polypropylene Adhesive’ (also known as Purok VX90), and now you want to know whether it is a good fit for you.

 Here at Forgeway, we manufacture over 3000 tonnes of adhesive products every year.
-Purok VX90 is one of those products.
+Purok VX90 is one of our newest developed products.
+It may be difficult for you to find the information needed.

 We wrote this article to review the product and help you decide whether Purok VX90 is a good fit for you.
 We will discuss what the product is, where you can use it, and the benefits and drawbacks of using the ‘polypropylene bonder’.